 def build(self):

 exe_name = "toolA.exe" if self.settings.os == "Windows" else "toolA"

-env_build = RunEnvironment(self)

-with tools.environment_append(env_build.vars):

-self.run("%s --someparams" % exe_name)
+self.run("%s --someparams" % exe_name, run_environment=True)

 ...

 '''

 Building an application using the shared library from toolA

 As we are building a final application, probably we will want to distribute it together with the shared library from the toolA, so we can use the Imports to import the required shared libraries to our user space.